mai-gh/li-ili-i/readme.md

 if source for li-ili-i has update, you can update your submode reference with

-`git submodule update --remote && git add li-ili-i && git commit -m "update li-ili-i reference"`
+`git submodule update --remote && git add li-ili-i && git commit -m "update li-ili-i reference" && git push`